-- P11.019 million as of December 31, 2021.
-The fair value of the land as of December 31, 2021 may also significantly differ with the book value. - 1.4 The non-disclosure in the financial statements of the updated fair values of the ECC PE is contrary to IPSAS 17 and may deprive FS users of complete information on ECC's financial position. - 1.5 We recommended and Management agreed to: - a.
-Have a recognized and qualified member of the valuation profession to undertake the appraisal of the ECC building, ECC land located in Makati City and Center's building in Quezon City, and disclose in the FS the current/updated fair values of the said properties; and - b.
-Issue a policy on appraisal or revaluation of PE to include the frequency or necessity of the appraisal in order to determine the changes in their fair values and appropriately disclose in the FS. - 2.
-Other Deferred Credits-Unreceipted Deposits account amounting to P2.070 million representing receipt of collections from unidentified payors directly deposited to the Center's bank account remained unrecorded to appropriate Accounts Receivable account, contrary to the provisions of Paragraph 3.10 of the Conceptual Framework for General Purpose Financial Reporting (GPFR) by Public Sector Entities, resulting in the overstatement of both Accounts Receivable and Other Deferred Credits-Unreceipted Deposits accounts by P2.070 million. - 2.1 On the faithful representation of financial information, the Conceptual Framework for GPFR by Public Sector Entities provides: - "3.10 To be useful in financial reporting, information must be a faithful representation of the economic and other phenomena that it purports to represent.
-Faithful representation is attained when the depiction of the phenomenon is complete, neutral, and free from material error. $X \times X$." - 2.2 Further, Section 111(2) of P.D.
+- 1.4 The non-disclosure in the financial statements of the updated fair values of the ECC PE is contrary to IPSAS 17 and may deprive FS users of complete information on ECC's financial position. - We recommended and Management agreed to: 1.5 - a.
+Have a recognized and qualified member of the valuation profession to undertake the appraisal of the ECC building.
+ECC land located in Makati City and Center's building in Quezon City, and disclose in the FS the current/updated fair values of the said properties; and - b.
+Issue a policy on appraisal or revaluation of PE to include the frequency or necessity of the appraisal in order to determine the changes in their fair values and appropriately disclose in the FS. - Other Deferred Credits-Unreceipted Deposits account amounting to P2.070 2. million representing receipt of collections from unidentified payors directly deposited to the Center's bank account remained unrecorded to appropriate Accounts Receivable account, contrary to the provisions of Paragraph 3.10 of the Conceptual Framework for General Purpose Financial Reporting (GPFR) by Public Sector Entities, resulting in the overstatement of both Accounts Receivable and Other Deferred Credits-Unreceipted Deposits accounts by P2.070 million. - On the faithful representation of financial information, the Conceptual 2.1 Framework for GPFR by Public Sector Entities provides:

+"3.10 To be useful in financial reporting, information must be a faithful representation of the economic and other phenomena that it purports to represent.
+Faithful representation is attained when the depiction of the phenomenon is complete, neutral, and free from material error.
+X x x."

+- 2.2 Further, Section 111(2) of P.D.
 No. 1445 states that the highest standards of honesty, objectivity and consistency shall be observed in keeping of the accounts to safeguard against inaccurate or misleading information. - 2.3 Other Deferred Credits-Unreceipted Deposits account consists of unreceipted collections directly deposited to the Center's bank accounts by the participants of seminars, Occupational Safety and Health (OSH) Center's practitioners/consultants and users of the Center's facilities but the names of the payors were not identified at the time the deposits were made.
 These collections consist of: - a.
-Training fees for Basic Occupational Safety and Health (BOSH), Construction Occupational Safety and Health, Industrial Fire Safety,
+Training fees for Basic Occupational Safety and Health (BOSH), Construction Occupational Safety and Health, Industrial Fire Safety, workplace; and